randy408/rtimullib_shim/README.md

 # What is this?

-This a C wrapper for [RTIMULib](https://github.com/richardstechnotes/RTIMULib2).
+This is a C wrapper for [RTIMULib](https://github.com/richardstechnotes/RTIMULib2).